by Mary Paterson

 And yet, and yet, and yet ….

-And yet, we move away from SO into other circles and we come back together and we realise that SO is the space, the idea, the proposition that we have been searching for.
+And yet, we move away from SO into other circles and we come back together.
+We realise that SO is the space, the idea, the proposition that we have been searching for.
 People tell us that SO is a space (an idea, a proposition) that they want to return to, or be a part of.
 We reflect on the work that we have read, watched, listened to as part of SO and we feel proud and grateful.
 We remember the conversations we have had as part of SO, the relationships that have been nurtured, the ideas that have been explored, and we feel energised and invigorated.